Exploring Chinese Gongfu Tea Ceremony Tools

 For Aroma & Ambiance

-• Wen Xiang Bei (Scent Cup): A tall, narrow cup used to smell the tea’s aroma before drinking.
+• Wen Xiang Bei (Scent Cup): Captures aroma before sipping.

-• Xiang Dao Bei (Incense Burner): Adds a relaxing scent to the tea session.
+• Xiang Dao Bei (Incense Burner): Adds tranquility and focus through light fragrance.

 For Storage & Water Quality